 Visit 172 NYC Dental Today

 At 172 NYC Dental, we treat the whole person, not only their dental procedure.
 We pride ourselves on making our patients feel comfortable and safe.
 We are the dentists for anxiety patients.
 We nip anxiety in the bud, old school, by forming long-lasting relationships based on trust and clinical expertise.
-Please contact us; let your smile be radiant and throw your fears away.
+Please contact us at 646-921-5541 and let your smile be radiant and throw your fears away.